 Different records should be analyzed at different point of time to prepare a report.

-#4 Generate a report for social audit findings and verify it:
+#4 Generate a report for findings and verify it:

 In the next step, you should generate a report about the findings of social auditing.
 Social auditing reports might be or might not be published.
 Therefore, It is important to review the report and physically verify the process of important tasks.